eclipsesource/tabris-js/doc/migration-guide.md

 Only widgets actually support different fonts now have a font property.
 Most applications should not have adjust to this change.

 ## TypeScript

+### Properties interfaces removed

+The tabris module no longer exports an "Properties" interfaces for every built-in type.
+They can be replaced with generic type `Properties`.
+E.g. `CompositeProperties` can be replaced with `Properties<typeof Composite>` (contains all properties recognized by the `Composite` constructor) or with `Properties<Composite>` (contains all properties recognized by the `set` method of `Composite`).
+Unlike the previous interfaces, these have an indexer, i.e. they also permit unknown properties to be present.
+For example, `{foo: 'bar'}` would not have been assignable to `CompositeProperties`, but it is assignable to `Properties<Composite>`.

 ### "tsProperties" property no longer supported